uthpalaherath/uthpalaherath.github.io/_pages/about.md

 - C, C++, Fortran, bash, Python, Java, Matlab, SQL, git
 - Linux, Latex, Adobe Photoshop, Adobe Premiere, Adobe After Effects
 - Sun/Oracle Certified Programmer for the Java SE Platform

+### Honors & Awards

+- **Robert T. Bruhn Physics Research Award** (2020) Funding to support the research effort of a graduate or undergraduate student in the Department of Physics and Astronomy in nanotechnology and material science.

+- **Office of the Provost Graduate Student Travel Award** (2018) Awarded by the Office of the Provost, West Virginia University to fund travel to research conferences.

+- **Eberly College of Arts and Sciences Graduate Student Travel Award** (2018) Awarded by the Eberly College of Arts and Sciences, West Virginia University to fund travel to research conferences.

 ### Teaching experience